MarraLab/MarraLab/projects/index.md

 6. The Personalized Approaches in the Treatment of Head and Neck Cancers (PATH) study.
 7. Single nucleus multi-omics for precision cancer genomic medicine.

-To see which team member is associated with the above projects, please check out out [Team](https://marralab.github.io/marralab/team/) page
+To see which team member is associated with the above projects, please check out our [Team](https://marralab.github.io/marralab/team/) page

 {% include tags.html tags="publication, resource, website" %}